If you swipe your finger over one of your household surfaces or floor, chances are you’re going to find some dust.

 - Remove floor rugs and carpets

-- Use an air purifier dedicated for dust removal
+- Use an air purifier for dust to reduce its presence

 - Keep closets tidy and organized